Roger-Chuh/ShapeToolbox/README.md

 #### No, really

 Not with this language.
 Maybe using another language later.

+#### Can I design my new house with this?

+You can, but you probably shouldn't.
+It would end up looking funny, and would probably not be very safe to live in.

 #### Why is y up? z should be up.